A Year After Deadly Mexico Quake, Corruption, Negligence And Forgotten Victims Remain

 "A system has been designed in which authorities at every level, DROs, and real estate developers can wash their hands of responsibility," the MCCI report reads.

-Negligence was also a major cause of collapsed buildings, like in the case of the Multifamiliar Tlalpan.
+Negligence was also a major cause of collapsed buildings, as in the case of the Multifamiliar Tlalpan.
 The complex was built as public housing for civil servants in the '50s, but by the '80s, the government began selling its apartments.

 With that privatization, Sanchez says maintenance of these old buildings fell to the wayside.
-In the case of the collapsed building, MCCI only found only 197,000 pesos — about $10,400 in today's dollars — of maintenance since the privatization.
+In the case of the collapsed building, MCCI found only 197,000 pesos — about $10,400 in today's dollars — of maintenance since the privatization.
 Leaky water tanks, broken sewage pipes and decades-old tree roots had weakened the foundation.

 "The culprit in this case is public policy," she says.
 "There's massive public housing projects that are forgotten about and fall into disrepair."

-The case also carries on a tragic legacy: With Multifamiliar Tlalpanin's 2017 collapse, each of Mexico City's three major earthquakes in recent history resulted in the collapse of at least one public housing building.
+The case also carries on a tragic legacy: With Multifamiliar Tlalpan's 2017 collapse, each of Mexico City's three major earthquakes in recent history resulted in the collapse of at least one public housing building.

-Maddeningly, Sanchez says, citizens who flagged up faulty buildings weren't heard.
+Maddeningly, Sanchez says, citizens who flagged faulty buildings weren't heard.
 "In the majority of cases, we found that residents had discovered and reported something wrong in their building but authorities ignored them," she says.

 The MCCI report also highlights impunity for those responsible for building safety.
 "The real estate developers and the DROs are at large.
 Not a single public servant has been sanctioned for signing off on building permits or land use" that resulted in a collapse, it reads.